The Approach:

 They are empirical ones.

-Lifespans can be tracked across human history.
+Lifespans can be tracked across history.

-Early childhood education reduces crime and increases lifetime earnings.
+• Early childhood education reduces crime and increases lifetime earnings

 In recent years, a growing body of interdisciplinary research has begun to study human flourishing directly—asking not just how economies grow, but how people actually fare in their lives.